Cooking with Cannabis: AZ Chef Creates Artful Meals with CBD

 JA: It sounds like creating is part of your DNA, but that can be exhausting.
 What do you do for self-care?

 DU: My “me time” also involves work, but it involves work that calms me down.
-I like to do a lot of online research, gather ideas.
+I like to do a lot of online research, and gather ideas.
 I like to dive into ideas and find ways to inspire myself in my downtime.
 It gets my creative juices flowing.
 I might not be directly working or stressing but I get to be creative.
 Being creative helps me destress.
 I like to think outside the box.
 I like to live in the world of “what if?”
 If it makes me happy then it makes me feel like I’m being true to myself at the same time.
 I also love reading and watching documentaries on food and being inspired by that.
 It’s shutting my brain off in a way that’s positive, educational, informative and helps spark new ideas.

 JA: Speaking of generating new ideas, can you talk us through some of your ventures?
 You have the Stay Hungry Kitchen; can you tell us more about that?